IFB Gaming

 2023’s Get Online Week unfolded on Kennington and Brandon Estates in the London Borough of Lambeth and Southwark, respectively.
 Community development initiatives frequently necessitate educational programs, and during Get Online Week, we employed a dedicated educational app called Learn My Way.

-The organisations that supported GOW 2023 include The NHS, NHS Digital, Good Things Foundation, Future Dot Now, Vodafone’s Everyone.Connected, Metropolitan Police, and Virgin Media O2.
+The organisations that supported GOW 2023 include the NHS, NHS Digital, Good Things Foundation, Future Dot Now, and Vodafone’s Everyone.Connected, Metropolitan Police, and Virgin Media O2.

 During the week;